By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 - First, make sure that you get well acquainted with the top button on your GoPro (the one that has a red circle on it).
 This is the shortcut button that launches into whatever mode you had last set (e.g., video) and begins recording, even if the GoPro is off when you press it.
 This button is hugely helpful for snorkeling because it means that you don’t have to worry about trying to get the GoPro turned on, in the right video setting, and then recording while you’re in the water (then remember to turn it off when you’re done to save battery).
 Instead, just press it once to turn the GoPro on and start recording, then press it again to stop and turn the GoPro off until you’re ready to record again.

-- Relatedly, unless you’re in a spot that’s absolutely teeming with life (those are fun), you probably don’t want to film every second of your dive.
+- Relatedly, unless you’re in a spot that’s absolutely teeming with life (those are fun, yeah?), you probably don’t want to film every second of your dive.
 It fills up the memory card and drains your battery.
 Just use that top button to turn on and off your recording when you see something worth filming.

 - Next, everything recorded by the GoPro is going to look farther away on video or in a photo than it does to your eye, especially if you’re using the Wide lens setting.
 That means that you’ll need to get closer to something — only if possible to do safely — than you might initially think to get a really good shot.

-Also, it’s hugely helpful to get all of your settings where you want them to be (frame rate, resolution, video/photo, etc.) at least on the boat and before you get in the water since it’s a pain to try to do it while actually snorkeling.
+Also, it’s hugely helpful to get all of your settings where you want them to be (frame rate, resolution, video/photo, etc.) at least on the boat and before you get in the water since it’s a pain to try to do it while actually snorkeling with a GoPro.
 If you do find a reason that you need to change a setting while snorkeling (it happens), you’ll need to tread water for a moment and lift your hands above the waterline to mess with the touchscreen; the touchscreen won’t recognize your fingers underwater.

 - Then, I recommend pretty much always shooting video (instead taking photos) unless you have a specific purpose in mind for photo mode.
-You end up being able to capture a lot more of the experience, and GoPro’s computer software makes it really easy to pull frames from your videos and turn them into photos, which works great for Instagram, etc.
+You end up being able to capture a lot more of the experience, and GoPro’s computer and phone software makes it really easy to pull frames from your videos and turn them into photos, which works great for Instagram, etc.

 - Lastly, if you end up wanting to use your GoPro just above waterline for any reason, but are finding that the residual water left on the lens is distorting your photos, try spitting on the lens and rubbing it around a little with your finger before rinsing it off and trying again.
 It sounds a little gross, but the natural oils in your saliva work really well to repel water from the GoPro lens.